cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - A Secude library, Bouncy Castle and FlexiProvider are available.
    - Milestone 1 (published in August 2007) was dedicated to developers, showing that the new architecture concepts work.
-     Milestone 2 (August 2008) and 3 (December 2008) already offer enough
+     Milestone 2 (August 2008), 3 (December 2008) and 4 (February 2009)
-     functionality to be applied by end users.
+     already offer enough functionality to be applied by end users.
    - Further developers, architects and designers for this project are very welcome.
    - For newbies, plus with an expert mode.